 After dinings at Siesta Key’s most popular breakfast hang out, Another Broken Egg, get ready for an ultra-relaxing day by heading to Crescent Beach.

 Crescent Beach is the most private, non-private beach in Siesta Key and is quieter and more secluded than its counterpart, Siesta Key Beach.

-This part of the Siesta Key is an enclave where the beach is densely lined with condos, villas, and vacation rentals that provide direct access to the waterfront.
+This part of Siesta Key is an enclave where the beach is densely lined with condos, villas, and vacation rentals that provide direct access to the waterfront.

 Midnight Pass Road provides the only (easy to miss) public access to enter Crescent Beach.
 From there, there’s a 25-space parking lot and walking pathway that leads out onto the beach.